zerotier/docs/docs/faq-central.md

 ---
 title: Central FAQ
-description: Commonly asked questions about Central
+description: ZeroTier Central account and network management
-tags: [central, faq, troubleshooting, admin, platform-specific]
+tags: [central, faq]
 ---

+*Questions about managing your ZeroTier account, networks, and billing.*

 [Can I transfer my network(s) on Central to another user?](/faq/transfernetwork)